sojiadeshina/aws-deeplens-worker-safety-project/README.md

 2. Click on Create bucket.
 3. Under Name and region:

-* Bucket name: Enter a bucket name- your name-worker-safety (example: kashif-worker-safety)
+* Bucket name: Enter a bucket name such as -> your name-worker-safety (example: kashif-worker-safety)
 * Choose US East (N. Virginia)
 * Click Next